ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 		neobri	neobri
 		neooli	neooli
 		neopul	neopul

+	As with the first such file before, make sure that the file is in fact tab- and not space-separated.

 * Then, run Dsuite's `Dtrios` command to analyze the VCF file `cichlids_chr5.vcf`:

 		srun --ntasks=1 --mem-per-cpu=1G --time=00:05:00 --account=nn9458k --pty Dsuite Dtrios cichlids_chr5.vcf individuals_wga_dsuite.txt